ChemAxon & ChemDraw Integration

 Using Marvin Sketcher you can also export structures in various standard formats - use the ‘Export’ button in the Marvin Sketcher toolbar.

 Chemical structures, or elements used in them, can be searched for using ChemAxon’s structure search feature.
 The search mechanism is located in the drop-down options of the main Workspace search, at the top right of the Workspace view.

-Documents that contain chemical search hits are listed, together with an image of the search hit.
-You can click on the document to open it.
+Documents and chemistry files stored in the gallery that contain chemical search hits are listed, together with an image of the search hit.
+You can click on the document link to open it, or the gallery link to see the chemical file in the gallery.
 The screenshot below shows some example search results.

 Uploading New Versions of Chemical Files

 Chemical structures that have been uploaded through drag and drop into the editor or directly to the Gallery have a file associated with them.
 This file is stored in a separate Chemistry section in the Gallery.
 From the Gallery or a document, a new version of this chemical file can be uploaded, replacing any structures present in the system with the new one.
 This workflow is shown below, where we upload a chemical file called caffeine.mol, then upload a new version called amphetamine.mol using "Upload new version"; we can see that after the update, the chemical is noted as being on Version 2 in the info panel.